Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 Next, recreate the EFI System Partition on the new disk

-- First, make sure the necessary tools are installed
+- First, make sure the necessary tools are installed:

 **Debian and Ubuntu**